sohrabsarabian/MiniLM-A-Compact-Language-Model-Playground/README.md

    - `wiki_trained_tokenizer.model`: Pre-trained SentencePiece tokenizer model
    - `wiki_trained_tokenizer.vocab`: Vocabulary file for the tokenizer

+📝 Note on Data Files

+Due to file size limitations on GitHub, the wiki.txt file is not included in this repository.
+Please download it separately in the Installation section.
+This file is necessary for training the model.

 ## 🚀 Usage

 Train the model with default parameters: